sagemathinc/JSage/packages/jpython/README.md

 # JPython

+**NOTE: Development of JPython has moved to https://github.com/sagemathinc/pylang**

 ## A Python implementation in Javascript for use by JSage

 **History:** This is **built from RapydScript-ng** that I'm playing around withmodifying for use by the sagejs project.
 Seehttps://github.com/kovidgoyal/rapydscript-ng for some helpful documentation.